-The Columbia University School of Social Work’s Ph.D. program has awarded more than 500 doctoral degrees since its inception in 1950.
+The Columbia School of Social Work’s Ph.D. program has awarded more than 500 doctoral degrees since its inception in 1950.
 We have produced many of the world’s most influential leaders in social work and social welfare scholarship, both in the United States and around the world.
-The deadline for Fall 2013 admissions has passed.
-NEW: Ph.D.
-Candidates 2012-13 booklet (PDF: 32 pages).
+The deadline for Fall 2014 admissions has been extended to January 2, 2014.

 As an overview to the program, we have prepared the following 10 Frequently Asked Questions.
 (For more detailed information, download the relevant Ph.D.
 Program Documents from the sidebar at right.)

-To be eligible for the CUSSW Doctoral Program, an applicant must have:
+To be eligible for the CSSW Doctoral Program, an applicant must have:

 - A master’s degree in social work (required for the Advanced Practice track) or a related discipline.